-Here is a film that gets overlooked because of the directors other successful films.
+Marebito is an asian horror movie that gets overlooked because of the directors other successful films.
 Takashi Shimizu, director of the wildly successful Ju-on Series, creates a very stylish film that is a little puzzling and a little uncomfortable.
 The film follows Masuoka as he discovers an underground tunnel run by creatures called Deros.

-He finds a girl that he brings home to try and rescue but he soon finds himself at wits end trying to accomidate her insatiable appitite for blood.
-It is a film that will make you think and also disturb you a little.
-Shot in only 8 days before Ju-On began filming, Marebito is an intriguing psychological horror that doesnt get the recognition it deserves.
+He finds a girl that he brings home to try to rescue but he soon finds himself at wit’s end trying to accommodate her insatiable appetite for blood.
+It is a film that will make you think and disturb you a little.
+Shot in only 8 days before Ju-On began filming, Marebito is an intriguing psychological asian horror film that doesn’t get the recognition it deserves.

 4.)
 Ebola Syndrome (1996):

-Straight out of Hong Kong, here is a film that is a little Sweeney Todd mixed with Outbreak.
+Straight out of Hong Kong, here is an asian horror movie that is a little Sweeney Todd mixed with Outbreak.
 The story revolves around a man who came down with the Ebola virus after raping a girl in South Africa.
 He returns to Hong Kong and begins to spread the disease in various ways such as unknowingly infecting people, killing them, and then serving them as burger meat in his restaurant.

 3.)
 Jigoku (1960):

-Foreign horror films that date back almost 5 decades arent high on everybody’s “to do” list.
+Foreign asian horror movies that date back almost 5 decades aren’t high on everybody’s “to do” list.
 However I think everyone should get their hands on Jigoku and see what was once Japan’s most gruesome and bizarre movie.
-This film is almost split into two halves because half takes place in real life and half takes place in the afterlife.
+This film is almost split into two halves because half takes place in life and half takes place in the afterlife.

 2.)
 Cure (1997):

-So this may be the most well known film I am mentioning, but I still think there are enough people who havent heard of it to include it.
-Cure is Japanese equivalent to the US film Se7en.
-It is a slow paced crime thriller/drama that follows a string of extremely gory murders.
-Every murder is commited by someone who doesnt have any recolection of what happened or how they got there, but victim is linked with an X carved in their necks.
+So this may be the most well-known film I am mentioning, but I still think there are enough people who havent heard of it to include it.
+Cure is Japanese equal to the US film Se7en.
+It is a slow-paced crime thriller/drama that follows a string of extremely gory murders.
+Every murder is committed by someone who doesn’t have any recollection of what happened or how they got there, but victim is linked with an X carved in their necks.

 Cure is a film that has wonderful cinematography and is a great case study on madness.
-It’s almost hypnotic as it plays with your mind and keeps you thinking up until the very end.
-A definite must see if you enjoy a blood filled crime themed horror films.
+It’s almost hypnotic as it plays with your mind and keeps you thinking up until the end.
+A definite must see if you enjoy a blood filled crime themed asian horror movies.